 - Learn to discover how and when emotions come.
 Many people are not aware of their active emotions.

 - When emotions arise, attempt to accommodate them and recognise that they are present.
 Some emotions are overwhelming and so difficult to cope with that you just want them to disappear.
-By training the mind to work with emotions, for example by the use of Jon Kabat-Zinn’s MBSR method, it is possible to learn to welcome them, accommodate them and accept their presence.
+But emotions always comes with a purpose and a message.

 - When you are able to consciously accommodate your emotions, you will be able to explore what message they bring.
 For example, if you feel anger arise, you can investigate who or what is making you angry.
 If it perhaps is your partner, it is important to dare to be honest to yourself about what you feel – without regard to what your partner’s intentions were or are.
 If you feel that your partner has been unfair, it is right and necessary to feel anger.
 In other words, you must allow yourself to feel the anger inside, regardless of whether anyone else thinks this is appropriate or justified.
 Whether you choose to express the anger must then depend on careful consideration.
 It may not always be the best solution to express the anger, but what is most important is that you recognise and accommodate your own anger internally.